Supported Database Servers

 dbFront currently supports MySql 4+, Microsoft SQL Server 2000+ and Oracle 10+.

-dbFront currently supports MySql 4 and MySql 5.
+dbFront currently supports MySql 4 through MySql 6.
 Although MySql is not as powerful and feature rich as some relational databases, yet MySql is an excellent and speedy database that is free, open source, and for the most part unencumbered by license, usage or functionality restrictions.
 MySql is now owned by Oracle.

 The supported versions of MySql are:

-To use MySql with dbFront you need to download and install the MySql drivers:
+To use MySql with dbFront you need to download and install the MySql connector:

 Microsoft SQL Server